 OakDOT's priority projects for this program are listed below.
-Existing projects still in the works scored in previous CIPs are listed below with updated phases and descriptions.
-Additionally, new projects include a score below reflective of the community's input into this budget process.
+Existing projects still in the works scored in previous CIPs are included below with updated phases and descriptions.
+Additionally, new projects include a score reflective of the community's input into this budget process.
+For more information and answers to frequently asked questions (FAQs) about the City's CIP scoring process, • please click here.